Lesson Plan

 Part 2: The Cotton Gin

 Another way to approach the importance of this invention is to examine the economic importance of the cotton gin to the entire nation, indeed the world, not just to the American South.
 One way to do this is to use comparative shockwave maps prepared by the University of Oregon.
 Teachers will first want to explain the differences between short-staple and long-staple cotton and how the technology of the cotton gin made large short-staple cotton plantations feasible.
-To demonstrate the spread of cotton as a staple crop after the 1790s, teachers could use this map that shows the spread of cotton across the country in ten year increments.
+To demonstrate the spread of cotton as a staple crop after the 1790s, teachers could use this map that shows the spread of cotton across the country in ten-year increments.

 The expansion of cotton throughout the South would not have happened without the concurrent development of industrial plants able to process the cotton and the emergence of widespread consumer demand.
 In fact, one could argue that the industrial development of the North was inextricably linked to the agricultural commitment of the South.
 One of the most important American textile centers was Lowell, Massachusetts, a town that depended upon cotton production equally as much as did Memphis, Tennessee.
-This web site on the Boott Cotton Mills of Lowell will allow students to see how the cotton gin affected economies outside of the rural South.
+This Boott Cotton Mills of Lowell web site will allow students to see how the cotton gin affected economies outside of the rural South.
 Complete with primary documents and historic drawings and photographs, maps, and a lesson plan with several suggested activities, this site allows students to witness how the cotton gin had direct effects on Northern industrial life.

 Part 3: Slavery